 - (d) Foreign service tax gross-ups and reimbursements include reimbursements, tax gross-ups and settlements associated with foreign service.
-In connection with his foreign service, Mr. Babcoke received net tax reimbursements of \$59,597, and tax gross-ups of \$17,303. - (e) Types of perquisites available to our executives include personal usage of corporate aircraft and automobiles, dining privileges, club memberships, financial planning and tax preparation services, company-paid physicals, parking expenses, limited personal use of corporate properties, tickets to entertainment and sporting events, company matching contributions to charities, relocation expenses and residential and personal use of corporate aircraft and automobiles, dining privileges, club memberships, financial planning and tax preparation services, company-paid physicals, parking expenses, limited personal use of corporate properties, tickets to entertainment and sporting events, company matching contributions to charities, relocation expenses and residential and personal use of corporate aircraft is calculated using the argeregate incremental costs related to the perquisites received by the NEOs for the last fiscal year.
+In connection with his foreign service, Mr. Babcoke received net tax reimbursements of \$59,597, and tax gross-ups of \$17,303. - (e) Types of perquisites available to our executives include personal use of corporate aircraft and automobiles, dining privileges, club memberships, financial planning and tax preparation services, company-paid physicals, parking expenses, limited personal use of corporate properties, tickets to entertainment and sporting events, company matching contributions to charities, relocation expenses and residential and personal security services.
+The amounts disclosed above are calculated using the aggregate incremental costs related to the perquisites received by the NEOs for the last fiscal year.
 The aggregate incremental cost of the personal use of corporate aircraft is calculated using the rate per flight hour for the type of corporate aircraft used.
 The rates are published twice per year by a nationally recognized and independent service.
-The calculated incremental costs for personal.
+The calculated incremental costs for personal flights include the costs related to all flight hours flown in connection with the personal use.
+The Corporation consistently applies allocation methods for flights that are not entirely either business or personal.
 Not included in All Other Compensation are the values of dividends paid on restricted stock awards because these amounts are considered in determining the grant date fair market value shown under Stock Awards.
-Mr. Longhi's 2013 personal aircraft usage totaled \$39,961, and Mr. Surma's 2013 personal aircraft usage totaled \$110,617.
+Mr. Longhi's 2013 personal aircraft usage totaled \$11,06,17.
 Mrs. Haggerty's 2013 club membership payments totaled \$45,060.
 During 2013, Mr. Babcoke received relocation reimbursements of \$31,591 and personal security detail related to his foreign service assignment in the amount of \$84,120. - (10) The amounts reported for Messrs.
 Surma and Garraux in 2011 and 2012 have been adjusted to reflect certain security services not previously reported.
 For Mr. Surma, the additional security services totaled \$7,589 in 2011 and \$9,961 in 2012.
 For Mr. Garraux, the additional security services totaled \$22,055 in 2011 and \$1,660 in 2012.